xsoto-developer/react-organizador-tareas/README.md

 La página se volverá a cargar cuando realices cambios.\
 También puedes ver errores de lint en la consola.

 ### `npm run build`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`